neumannjan/marketplace/docs/installation.md

 ### Set Additional `.env` Variables

-?> If you are using provided Docker configuration, skip this step.

 Set the `APP_URL` variable appropriately.

 ### Configure Laravel's Queue Worker and Task Scheduling

-?> If you are using provided Docker configuration, skip this step.

 Read [Laravel's documentation](https://laravel.com/docs/5.6/scheduling#introduction) for more information about task scheduling.